stephen-cripps/Lyrico/README.md

- MusicBrainz.baseUrl | Base Url for musicbrainz api MusicBrainz.userAgent | Required by musicbrainz to identify who is making a request LyricsObh.baseUrl | Base Url for lyrics.ovh api LyricsObh.timout | Time in seconds to wait before cancelling a request to the lyric api | 60
+ MusicBrainz.baseUrl | Base Url for musicbrainz api MusicBrainz.userAgent | Required by musicbrainz to identify who is making a request LyricsObh.baseUrl | Base Url for lyrics.ovh api LyricsObh.timeout | Time in seconds to wait before cancelling a request to the lyric api | 60